 Employers looking to fill certain skilled positions can apply for H category visas.
 These include the H-1, for professionals and outstanding individuals, through to the H-2B temporary worker programme for seasonal workers, such as ski instructors.
 However, these are very limited in number and the application must be made by the employer rather than the individual.

 UK nationals are part of the Visa Waiver Program (VWP), meaning they can travel to the country on an ESTA for a limited-time holiday.
-To check which other countries participate, see the US Department of State - Bureau of Consular Affairs.
+To check which other countries participate; see the US Department of State - Bureau of Consular Affairs.

-- Immigrant visa - This is required by anyone who wishes to live and work permanently in the US.
+- Immigrant visa - This is required by anyone who wishes to live and work permanently in the USA.
 When entering the country these visa holders also have to obtain a Green Card (permanent resident status).

 Once you live in the USA, it might be possible to pursue US citizenship.
-However, the path is a long one, as the US Citizenship and Immigration Services website explains that you'd typically need to have been a green card holder for at least five years.
+However, the path is a long one, as the US Citizenship and Immigration Services website explains that you'd typically need to have been a Green Card holder for at least five years.
 This is in addition to meeting other requirements.